freezefawn/dragonsroost/primer.md

 There are many words people use alongside this term, for reference.
 Have a look at the basic terms in our [plural glossary] (wip link) for the barebones.
 From now on this guide will assume you know these.

----
-### Plurality?
+## Plurality?
 What about DID?
 DID is a specific psychiatric diagnosis.
 It is a Complex Dissociative Disorder(CDD) alongside several other disorders like P-DID (ICD only), OSDD, and UDD.

 Some plural folks meet the criteria of a CDD, but many do not, as these disorders have very specific criteria- and experiencing 'more than one' experiences of various kinds is only one of those.
-Critically, experiencing clinically significant distress or dysfunction surrounding the symptoms is required for all of them.
+Critically, experiencing clinically significant distress or dysfunction surrounding the symptoms is required for all of them (among other things).
 This is a hard-won addition to the diagnostic manuals, as it prevents the pathologization of 'odd' experiences that are not harmful.
-Therefore, one can be plural without having a CDD (despite what some people may tell you).
+Therefore, one can be plural *without* having a CDD (despite what some people may tell you).

----
-### What is ‘The Plural Community’?
+## What is ‘The Plural Community’?
 The Plural Community is everyone who identifies as plural and congregates with other plural folks online and off.

 Not everyone who has 'more than one' experiences claims the label plural, for various reasons.
-Notably, many people who have dissociative disorders with 'more than one' experiences do not identify as plural and reject the community.
+Notably, many people who have dissociative disorders with 'more than one' experiences do not identify as plural and reject the community for various reasons.

 The word 'plural' is similar to the word 'neurodiverse', in that both words are a bit political with their intentional step away from pathologized terms and frameworks.
 Its a neutral and inclusive way of stating how we are different and a radical way of asserting our identities.

----
-### What is it like being plural?
+## What is it like being plural?
 The plural experience is highly varied, and one system's experience can be wildly different from another's, which makes answering this difficult.

 There are things that are common, just as switching control of the body, having memory or perspective weirdness when you aren’t ‘at the wheel’, or being able to communicate mentally, but these aren't guaranteed either.